zahidsyed/learning-nahw-analytically/README.md

 **Secondary use case**

-3. Self-learning: While this is possible, this system is, at its core, developed for reviewing and teaching - there are no detailed explanations for difficult concepts.
+3. Self-learning: While this is possible, this system is, at its core, developed for reviewing and teaching - there are no detailed explanations for difficult concepts to help self-learners.

 **Note:** The current version targets only an English-speaking audience for whom Arabic is a 2nd language.
 This work is still under development.
-See the Table of Contents for completed chapters.
+See the [Table of Contents](https://github.com/zahidsyed/learning-nahw-analytically/blob/main/pdf/00%20-%20Table%20of%20contents.pdf) for completed chapters.

 --------
 ## Navigation help